DB2-Limited/awesome-cheats/backend/regex.md

 **$+**       | Last matched string         |
 **$&**       | Entire matched string       |

-Some regex implem ent ations use \ instead of $.
+Some regex implementations use \ instead of $.

 ## POSIX